 jr Q= F(jL, jK) where j, r > 0 ………………….
 (III)

-where, Q is output, L is labor, K is capital, and j and r are constant greater than zero.
-However, j and r can take any value, but we take these value as positive from the aspect of economic variables which are rarely negatives.
+where Q is output, L is labor, K is capital, and j and r are constants greater than zero.
+However, j and r can take any value, but we take these values as positive from the perspective of economic variables, which are rarely negative.

-When the value of r in equation (III) is 1, then the homogeneous production function is of first degree, which is also the linearly homogeneous production function we refer to.
-That means jQ= F(jL, jK) is linearly homogeneous production function and implies that multiplying factor inputs by constant j results in the multiplication of output by the same constant j.
-Thus it shows the constant returns to scale.
+When the value of r in equation (III) is 1, the homogeneous production function is of first degree, which is also the linearly homogeneous production function we refer to.
+That means jQ= F(jL, jK) is a linearly homogeneous production function, and it implies that multiplying factor inputs by a constant j results in multiplying output by the same constant j.
+Thus, it shows constant returns to scale.

 Characteristics of Homogeneous Production Function